ashisharora24/Interactive-English-Dictionary-For-Django-Website/README.md

 # Interactive-English-Dictionary-For-Django-Website

-the is aapp which can be directly attached to your django website
+this app can be directly attached to your django website

 you need to follow the below instructions in order to use this